Analytical balance

 An analytical balance (or chemical balance) is a class of balance designed to measure small mass in the sub-milligram range.
 The measuring pan of an analytical balance (0.1 mg resolution or better) is inside a transparent enclosure with doors so that dust does not collect and so any air currents in the room do not affect the balance's operation.
 This enclosure is often called a draft shield.
 The use of a mechanically vented balance safety enclosure, which has uniquely designed acrylic airfoils, allows a smooth turbulence-free airflow that prevents balance fluctuation and the measure of mass down to 1 μg without fluctuations or loss of product.
-Also, the sample must be at room temperature to prevent natural convection from forming air currents inside the enclosure from causing an error in reading.
+Also, the sample must be at room temperature to prevent natural convection from forming air currents inside the enclosure and causing an error in reading.
 Single pan mechanical substitution balance is a method of maintaining consistent response throughout the useful capacity of the balance.
 This is achieved by maintaining a constant load on the balance beam and thus the fulcrum, by subtracting mass on the same side of the beam as which the sample is added.

-Electronic analytical scales measure the force needed to counter the mass being measured rather than using actual masses.
+Electronic analytical scales measure the force needed to counter the mass being measured rather than balancing a beam with reference masses.
 As such they must have calibration adjustments made to compensate for gravitational differences from changing locations and altitudes.
 They use an electromagnet to generate a force to counter the sample being measured and output the result by measuring the power (and resulting force) needed to achieve balance.
 Such a measurement device is called an electromagnetic force restoration sensor.

 There are three main types of analytical balances, electronic analytical balances, single-disk analytical balances, and electro-optical analytical balances.
 Electronic analytical balances are one of the commonly used instruments in chemical laboratories.

 The original mechanical analytical balance was developed in the mid-18th century by Joseph Black, a Scottish chemist and physicist.